Canon G7 X Mark II vs Panasonic GX80

-The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and April 2016.
+The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in February 2016 and April 2016.
 The G7X Mark II is a fixed lens compact, while the GX80 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (GX80) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 15.8 MP.

-An illustration of the physical size and weight of the Canon G7 X Mark II and the Panasonic GX80 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon G7 X Mark II and the Panasonic GX80 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (34 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the GX80 are weather-sealed.